UPPMAX/uppmax_intro_python/docs/faq.md

 This depends on the HPC cluster you are using.

-???- question "How does that look like on UPPMAX's Rackham?"
+???- question "How does that look like?"

-    For UPPMAX's Rackham, it look similar to this:
+    This depends on your HPC cluster, but here is an example:

     ![Logged into Rackham](rackham_logged_in.png)